At a Glance

 This is because using them aids in producing feel-good hormones like oxytocin and reduces cortisol levels, also known as stress hormones.
 Hence, resulting in reduced heart rate, a calming and soothing effect, and quality sleep.

-3. Increases Sense Of Security
+3. Increases Sense of Security

-Image By Ketut Subiyanto From Pexels
+Image By Holiak From Freepik

 Physical

-4. Helps Battle Insomnia And Improve Sleep
+4. Helps Battle Insomnia and Improve Sleep

-Thus, if you find yourself struggling to fall asleep at night, using a weighed blanket as a natural option to achieve quality sleep may be a healthier option as opposed to consuming sleeping pills or supplements like melatonin.
+Thus, if you find yourself struggling to fall asleep at night, using a weighted blanket as a natural option to achieve quality sleep may be a healthier option as opposed to consuming sleeping pills or supplements like melatonin.
 Even though melatonin has been deemed safe for long-term consumption for up to 2 years for some adults, it may lead to certain side effects such as headache, short-term feelings of depression, irritability, or daytime drowsiness.

 In order to avoid such unwanted effects, gravity blankets may offer a better and more sustainable solution in terms of inducing quality sleep naturally.